dvyndindaaa/dvyndindaaa/README.md

 #Hi there 👋
-- 🔭 I’m currently working on PT Bimasakti Alterra (an Information Technologies Company)
+- 🔭 I’m currently working on PT Bimasakti Alterra (an Information Technologies Company) as Software Engineer
-- 🌱 I’m currently learning learning website development w/ vue.js
+- 🌱 I’m currently learning website development w/ vue.js
-- 👯 I’m looking to collaborate on collaborate on mobile, website or database service projects
+- 👯 I’m looking to collaborate on mobile, website or database service projects
 - 🤔 I’m looking for help with clean code and clean architecture of development
 - 💬 Ask me about flutter development or database technologies
 - 📫 My another github account